 - Preheat the oven to 180C/350F.
 Grease an 9 inch pan with butter and line the bottom with parchment paper.

 - Remove stones from peaches and slice.
-Wash the red currants and let them dry.
+Wash the berries and let them dry.

 - Bake in the preheated oven for 60-70 minutes or until the cake tester comes out clean.
 Cool in the pan for 30 minutes.
 Then run a knife around the side of the pan to release the cake remove from the pan.
 Cool completely on wire rack.

-- Top with fresh red currants and dust with icing sugar before serving.
+- Top with fresh berries and dust with icing sugar before serving.